Danek309044/simple-qr-generator/README.md

 ## How to install it:
 1. Install the latest relese from [here](https://github.com/danek309044/simple-qr-generator/releases).
 2. Unzip it and place it into a safe folder (in the documents foleder for example)
-3. Go to Chrome or any Chromium based browser and navigate to Extensions or click [here](chrome://extensions/).
+3. Go to Chrome or any Chromium based browser and navigate to Extensions or directly go to `chrome://extensions/`.
 4. Enable "Developer Options" in the right top corner.
 5. Click on "Load unpacked extension" and browse to the directory where you extracted the extension.
 6. Now just pin it and use it!